dlu-ch/dlb/doc/cmd_context.rst

                ... c.root.working_tree_time_ns             # also possible
                ... c.working_tree_time_ns                  # also possible

+   The :class:`dlb.ex.Context` class supports the following methods and attributes:

    .. attribute:: root

       The current :term:`root context`.

+      Same on class and instance.

       :raises .dlb.ex.context.NotRunningError: if :term:`dlb is not running <run of dlb>`).